Guide to Construction Contracts

 project started, budget and the parties involved.
 These variables and the selected contract will significantly impact the project’s delivery and often profit margins.

-The following is an overview of the eight most common contracts used in the commercial construction industry today.
+The following is an overview of the five most common contracts used in the commercial construction industry today.

 Cost-Plus Contract